Aesthetics and neural network image representations: Introduction

 \section{Introduction}

-Generative artificial neural networks~\cite{GAN}-\cite{WAE} are a specific type of neural networks which are constructed so as to produce new data from scratch, in particular e.g. photo-realistic images.
+Among the many strands of contemporary Machine Learning, a prominent place is taken by generative neural networks~\cite{GAN,GANreview,VAE,WAE}.
+These neural networks aim to generate new, unseen examples based on a given dataset and thus aim to learn the variability structure of the data.
+Of particular interest for the present investigation are neural networks which generate photo-realistic images of the natural and human environment.
 In order to do so, they have to incorporate extensive knowledge about the structure of the visual photo-realistic world.
 This information is encoded in a nontrivial way in the weights of the neural network layers.
 The goal of this work is to explore global properties of this neural encoding.
 To the best of our knowledge, such properties have not been investigated so far.

-Here we show two surprising features of the neural encodings.
-Firstly, moving away from the photo-realistic world in a generic (multiplicative) manner leads in many cases to the emergence of \emph{``artistic rendition''} and aesthetic properties as perceived by humans.
-Secondly, upsetting a part of deep semantic information leads to the appearance of imagery which can be interpreted as \emph{symbolic visual representations}.
-These results have far reaching interdisciplinary consequences, touching upon our understanding of the neural basis of aesthetics (neuroaesthetics)~\cite{Zeki1}-\cite{LiZhang}, the theory and philosophy of art and, given the similarities between deep convolutional networks and the visual cortex~\cite{VisualCNN1, VisualCNN2, VisualCNN3}, these results may inspire novel investigations within cognitive neuroscience.
+In the present paper, we show two surprising features of these neural encodings.
+First, moving away from the photo-realistic world in a generic (multiplicative) manner leads in many cases to the emergence of \emph{``artistic rendition''} and aesthetic properties as perceived by humans.
+Second, upsetting a part of deep semantic information leads to the appearance of imagery which can be interpreted as \emph{symbolic visual representations}.
+These results may have far reaching interdisciplinary consequences, touching upon our understanding of the neural basis of aesthetics (neuroaesthetics)~\cite{Zeki1,Zeki2,Ramachandram,Nadal,Chatterjee,LiZhang}, the theory and philosophy of art and, given the similarities between deep convolutional networks and the visual cortex~\cite{VisualCNN1, VisualCNN2, VisualCNN3}, these results may inspire novel investigations within cognitive neuroscience.